 Once I’ve recorded your drum kit/percussion tracks, I’ll send you an Mp3 mix of your track with my drums mixed in.
 At this point we can discuss any changes/amendments and I will provide up to 2 revisions at no extra cost.

-When you’re happy, I’ll send you an invoice.
-Shortly after you’ll receive a download link to download the high quality files.
+When you’re happy, you’ll receive a download link to download the high quality files.
 Once downloaded, you’ll be able to drag and drop them straight into your DAW and mix to your heart's content!

 I'm very much looking forward to working on your project!